khalidbiyabi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script that changes the owner of the file hello to the user betty : command is chown new_owner file_name

 Script that creates an empty file called hello : command is touch file_name

+Script that adds execute permission to the owner of the file hello : command is chmod u+x